La5te2/ChessAI/Gadus.md

 \end{cases}
 $$

-The decision layer sorts legal moves by descending $D(a)$, then by descending $D_0(a)$ and finally by descending UCI notation.
+The decision layer sorts legal moves by descending $D(a)$, then by descending $D_0(a)$ and finally by descending coordinate move string.
 The first move in this order is selected.

 ## 7. Arena

-The Gadus arena executable loads both checkpoints once and advances several games concurrently.
-Positions evaluated by the same checkpoint are combined into inference batches. `--games` must be a positive even number because each sampled opening is played once with the candidate as White and once with the candidate as Black. `--games-in-flight` limits the number of active games.
+The Gadus arena loads both checkpoints once and advances games concurrently.
+Let $N_G$ be the positive even number of games and let $K_G\geq1$ be the maximum number of active games.
+Positions evaluated by the same checkpoint are combined into inference batches.
+Each sampled opening is played once with the candidate as White and once with the candidate as Black.

 Let $N_W$, $N_D$ and $N_L$ be the candidate's win, draw and loss counts, and let $N_{\mathrm{games}}=N_W+N_D+N_L$.
 The candidate score and net wins are